-- Applications for appraisal must be provided by ADGA.
+- 1. Applications for appraisal will be provided by ADGA.
 They must be completed by the owner or his/her agent and submitted to ADGA along with the appropriate fee as specified on the application (see D below). - 2.
 If a concern regarding a safety risk (defined as one involving biosecurity, location hazard, or due to personal interaction) has been documented by an appraiser, an application may be refused until the documented issues have been appropriately resolved as determined by the Performance Programs Manager and Executive Committee.
-Members will be notified if such documentation has been received. - A single application may cover more than one breed group within the herd. - A single application may cover more than one membership within a herd. - 5.
-An estimate of young stock numbers MUST be indicated on the application by the member.
+Members will be notified if such documentation has been received. - 3.
+A single application may cover more than one breed group within the herd. - 4.
+A single application may cover more than one membership within a herd.